bdheard/PythonEssentials/Slides/Module04.md

 ::: notes

+Notes:
-numpy will give you additional support
+- numpy will give you additional support

 :::